zackthomas1/ToyEngine/docs/faq.md

 ### When will feature X be available?
 Check the [Development Phases](phases.md) for estimated timelines.
 Note that development is community-driven and timelines may change based on contributor availability.

-### How can I influence the development roadmap?
-- **Participate in discussions** about features
-- **Submit feature requests** with detailed use cases
-- **Contribute code** for features you need
-- **Provide feedback** on existing features

-### Will ToyEngine support [specific feature]?
-Check the roadmap first.
-If it's not listed:
-1. Create a feature request issue
-2. Discuss the feature with the community
-3. Consider contributing the feature yourself
-4. Wait for community/maintainer feedback

 ## Legal and Licensing Questions

 ### What license is ToyEngine released under?